leslem/web_home/content/post/10-years-in-r.md

 > lines(density(newdown), lwd=2)
 ```

-By the end of that first project I had saved another R script, `NearGeneDist.R`, to create a more refined version of that plot, which I included in my research report presentation at the end of the quarter.
+By the end of that first project I had saved an R script, `NearGeneDist.R`, to create a more refined version of that plot, which I included in my research report presentation at the end of the quarter.
 I first saved the file as `NearGenesDist.pdf`, then a later version as `Final2.pdf`, then `FinalFigure.pdf`, and then as `FINAL_I_SWEAR.pdf`!

 <figure class="figure mx-auto d-block ">
     <img src="/images/first_r_plot.pdf" alt="My first R plot" class="img-thumbnail img-fluid mx-auto d-block" width=500px>